ShailadhShinde/Identifying-Insincere-Questions-on-Quora/README.md

 - ### About the dataset  <a name="atd"></a>

-An insincere question is defined as a question intended to make a statement rather than look for helpful answers.
-Some characteristics that can signify that a question is insincere:

-- Has a non-neutral tone
-  - Has an exaggerated tone to underscore a point about a group of people
-  - Is rhetorical and meant to imply a statement about a group of people
-- Is disparaging or inflammatory
-  - Suggests a discriminatory idea against a protected class of people, or seeks confirmation of a stereotype
-  - Makes disparaging attacks/insults against a specific person or group of people
-  - Based on an outlandish premise about a group of people
-  - Disparages against a characteristic that is not fixable and not measurable
-- Isn't grounded in reality
-  - Based on false information, or contains absurd assumptions
-- Uses sexual content (incest, bestiality, pedophilia) for shock value, and not to seek genuine answers

 `The training data `includes the question that was asked, and whether it was identified as insincere (target = 1).
 The ground-truth labels contain some amount of noise: they are not guaranteed to be perfect.

 - ### Embeddings